ari-apc-lab/hpc-exporter/docker/README.md

 # HPC exporter Docker image

-Docker image to run a single instance of hpc-exporter inside a container.
+A docker image can be found [here](https://hub.docker.com/r/sodaliteh2020/hpc-exporter/tags).
+This image runs a single instance of hpc-exporter inside a container.

-## Contents
+## Usage

+You can can check the following files for an example of usage with the xopera orchestrator.

 * `Dockerfile` with image definition
 * xOpera input file:
   * `input.yaml`: Example of how the parameters must be passed to run the exporter in a container